-Jennica Mills, MSW, E-RYT, TRE Facilitator
+Jennica Mills, MSW, E-RYT, TRE Trainer

 Jennica’s eclectic background in the healing field gives way to a unique perspective of how we can rediscover our balance by integrating the mind, body, and spirit.

 After receiving her Master’s degree in Social Work in 2005, Jennica began working as a trauma therapist in a sexual assault recovery program.
 This experience helped her to develop a much deeper understanding of the pervasive effects of trauma on the entire being, mind, body, and spirit as well as how it shapes our social and cultural structure.